figdavi/capylayer/README.md

 # capylayer
 A simple Python tool to create **key layers** activated by modifier hotkeys.

-Capylayer allows you to remap specified keys to build layers for your keyboard.
-Layers are activated by modifier hotkeys and are contained in profiles.
-You can build layouts like QWERTY, Colemak, Dvorak, a symbol layer, or any other useful remapping.
+Layers are activated by defined hotkeys.
+You can build layouts like QWERTY, symbol layers, Dvorak, etc

+## Platform support
+### Windows
+On windows, an AHK script is used to simulate key remapping.
+Use AHK key name syntax for it to work.

+### Other platforms
+On Linux and MacOS, for now, [keyboard](https://github.com/boppreh/keyboard/) library is used to simulate the key remapping action, unfortunately it does not work as intended/fully for a range of keys.
+For example, modifier keys like `Alt` when remapped by other keys will not fully work (E.g. `Alt` + `F4` won't work).

 ## Modifier mode
 A modifier hotkey can be set to one of two modes:
-- **Switch**: Temporarily activate a layer by *holding* the modifier hotkey, similar to Shift.
+- **Switch**: Activate a layer by *holding*, similar to Shift.
-- **Lock**: Toggle a layer on/off by *pressing* the modifier hotkey, similar to CapsLock.
+- **Lock**: Toggle a layer on/off by *pressing*, similar to CapsLock.

 ## Example